-- The Development area guidelines are designed to provide the City with long-term certainty about the form, character, and type of land uses, while allowing some flexibility for the design of buildings, the exact location of land uses, and the timing of subdivisions. - To ensure that building massing shall be held back from, and step down towards, adjacent residential uses on LP-1A - To create publicly accessible pathways and/or courtyard spaces at the interface between LP-1A and LP-1B - To create a publicly accessible thoroughfare through the block which will serve to connect the various office functions offer a pedestrian route while limiting vehicle traffic, and informally separate the residential and office uses on the two adjacent Development Areas, LP-1A and LP-1B - To provide overall massing which respects the form and height of the Legislature Buildings, preserving their dominance in the Precinct - Maximum Building height of 22.1 m (6 storeys), with 50% Maximum Site Coverage.
-Our proposed development is only for 21.90m in height but seeks an allowance to provide for 7 residential floors rather than the 6 commercial/office floors within the allowable 22m, which is achievable due to the lesser floor to floor height requirements of residential. - Property Line setbacks facing Kingston Street: 0.
-We propose a 1.5m setback from Kingston Street as part of our rezoning from commercial/office to residential. - Minimum Setback from a common property line shall be 8m.
-We are proposing a 6.3m setback from the common property line shared by the Camelot Seniors residence, as we are locating our below grade parkade access immediately next to theirs, and so the building-to-building separation between the 2 projects will be approximately 11.6m (38'). - Not less than 35% of the lot shall be landscaped.
+- The Development area guidelines are designed to provide the City with long-term certainty about the form, character, and type of land uses, while allowing some flexibility for the design of buildings, the exact location of land uses, and the timing of subdivisions.
+Our application seeks the above noted flexibility and use for this subdivided property. - To ensure that building massing shall be held back from, and step down towards, adjacent residential uses on LP-1A ✓ - To create publicly accessible pathways and/or courtyard spaces at the interface between LP-1A and LP-1B.
+We are proposing a proportionately shared north south pathway (SRW) at the eastern end of our site where it borders LP1B.
+It will connect to the already established easement to the south which follows through out to Superior Street along the boundary of the Kew Court project. - To create a publicly accessible thoroughfare through the block which will serve to connect the various office functions offer a pedestrian route while limiting vehicle traffic, and informally separate the residential and office uses on the two adjacent Development Areas, LP-1A and LP-1B As above

+- To provide overall massing which respects the form and height of the Legislature Buildings, preserving their dominance in the Precinct ✓ - Maximum Building height of 22.1 m (6 storeys), with 50% Maximum Site Coverage.

+Our proposed development is for a building which is 21.90m in height to the top of the uppermost flat roof on the seventh floor (not including the full height to the top of the dome at 24.40m) and seeks a variance to provide for 7 residential floors rather than the 6 allowable commercial/office floors, achievable due to the lesser floor to floor height requirements of residential.